section-engineering-education/engineering-education/content/articles/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/index.md

 This output shows the perspective as it is seen some distance from the second car.
 The cars are `10m` apart with `6m` between them from the plot.

 ### Simulation containing both the ego car and the road
 When adding roads, you have to specify the road centres and the bank angles.
-Bank angles are the turning points of the vehicle, and it is inclined at this point.
+Bank angles are the turning points of the vehicle; it is inclined at this point.

 You get the road boundaries when you plot these road centres and the bank angles.
 To do this, we execute the code below: